 More and more ethical theorists give credence to the role virtues play in building character.
 Virtues are being seen and appreciated anew because their cultivation can provide the inner strength needed to live happily and successfully.
 Without these well-established habits we are under the influence of external stimuli, and we become victims of our own disordered needs and passions.
 To be creative and generous contributing members of society we need a structure that allows us to use our gifts in a sustainable way; the virtues provide such a structure.
 They are a wisdom for living that was recognized as far back as the ancient Greeks and beyond.

 Those virtues are honored in the Mediterranean culture as part of a household code of living on earth.

-Among our four “cardinal,” or “hinge,” virtues that humans find essential is the virtue of sobriety and temperance, both in the behavior, in the cuisine and the way of life, regarded as one of the hinges on which hangs the gate to a happy life.
+Among our “cardinal virtues” that humans find essential, there is the virtue of sobriety and temperance, both in the behavior, in the cuisine and the way of life; it is regarded as one of the hinges of a happy life.

 Calabrian and Mediterranean way of life contrasts the consumerist way of life which multiplies human wants with the simple life whose aim is to achieve maximum well-being with the minimum use of the earth’s resources.